cecoulombe/FinanceTracker/README.md

 - **v1.0**: Initial launch of the website with basic features written in Javascript and HTML.
   - [Link to the Webpage (OLD)](https://cecoulombe.github.io/FinanceTracker/tracker_HTML)
 - **v1.1**: Website redesigned and implemented using React.
-New version control through a different repository as it is hosted via GitHub Pages rather than GitHub.io.
+New version control through a different repository and changed to host with GitHub Pages.
   - [Link to the Webpage](https://cecoulombe.github.io/FinanceTracker/)